gloriahwoang/Should-we-focus-on-mobile-app-or-website-development/README.md

 # Linear-Regression-for-E-Commerce
-Do we focus our efforts on mobile app or website development?
+Question : Do we focus our efforts on mobile app or website development?